-In the first stage, sensations are to be found at the 10th, and ideas at the 9th degree of the table, the comparative vividness of the former not increasing so much as that of the latter.
+In the first stage sensations are to be found at the 10th and ideas at the 9th degree of the table, the comparative vividness of the former not increasing so much as that of the latter.

 This comparative degree of intensity finds an illustration in our ordinary mental emotions.
 The vividness of ideas approaches too near that of sensations, so that the proper distinction which ought to subsist between them is less easily discerned; and hence the reason why mental emotions do not allow of the decisions of cool judgment.
-The effect, likewise, of a vivifying influence which acts in a particular manner upon ideas, is to give them, when compared with sensations, an undue prominence in our thoughts.
-A farther consequence, therefore, of this action is,-that relations of comparison, such as subsist among all our varieties of feeling, are suggested in a much greater number and yariety than when the mind is cool and tranquil.
-New resemblances, differences, forms, or positions, unexpectedly arise, and, in the same unlooked-for manner, connect the recollected images of the mind with the external objects by which we are surrounded.
-Should no calmer reference then be made for the correctness of such relations to actual circumstances, or the series of changes to which matter is subject, we enter the wild realms of phantasy, where sober deliberations, which have truth for their object, are exchanged for the reveries of fanatics, of poets, or of philosophical theorists:
+The effect, likewise, of a vivifying influence, which acts in a particular manner upon ideas, is to give them, when compared with sensations, an undue prominence in our thoughts. consequence, therefore, of this action, is,-that relations of comparison, such as subsist among all our varieties of feeling, are suggested in a much greater number and variety than when the mind is cool and tranquil.
+New resemblances, differences, forms, or positions, unexpectedly arise, and, in the same unlooked-for manner, connect the recollected images of the mind with the external objects by which we are Should no calmer reference then be surrounded. made for the correctness of such relations to actual circumstances, we enter the wild realms of Phantasy, where sober deliberations, which have truth for their object, are exchanged for the reveries of fanatics, of poets, or of philosophical theorists: